ALM-Rangers/Guidance/src/Stories/our-devops-transformation.md

 [Continuous integration](https://www.visualstudio.com/learn/what-is-continuous-integration/) (CI) and [continuous deployment](https://www.visualstudio.com/learn/what-is-continuous-delivery/) (CD) replaced rigid manual processes with automated pipelines.
 This empowered teams to deploy solutions to canary and early adopter users, without intervention from program management.
 [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) introduced real-time telemetry.
 This enabled teams to watch their solutions and often detect and address unknown issues before users noticed them.

-The DevOps transformation is an ongoing evolution, using experiments to explore and validate people, process, and product innovations.
+The DevOps transformation is an ongoing evolution, using experiments to explore and validate **people**, **process**, and **product** innovations.
 Recent experiments introduced many products that are continuously improving the value flow.
 [WhiteSource](https://www.whitesourcesoftware.com/) was introduced to automatically, continuously, and silently check security, licensing, and quality of open source components.
 The use of [deployment rings](https://docs.microsoft.com/en-us/vsts/articles/phase-rollout-with-rings) and [LaunchDarkly](https://launchdarkly.com/) enables teams to have fine-rained control of features for all or specific users.

 Teams are empowered to deliver quality and value to their end users.